Master of Science in Epidemiology

 Postgraduate applicants can now apply and pay online by following this link: https://www.wits.ac.za/applications/

 Applications must include:

-- Comprehensive Curriculum vitae including a description of relevant research and work experience
+- Comprehensive curriculum vitae including a description of relevant research and work experience

-- Two confidential referee reports.
-Referee Report: MSC REFEREE’S REPORT
+- Two referee reports.
+Referee Report Template

-- Certified copies of prior qualification(s).
+- Certified copies of academic transcripts and certificates.

-- English competency certificate or evidence of prior undergraduate training in English.
+- English competency certificate OR evidence of prior undergraduate training in English.

 Closing date for applications is 31 July of the year prior to that for which admission is sought.

 - Application for accommodation link: https://www.wits.ac.za/accommodation/applications/